Xacent-Global/odoo/addons/mass_mailing/README.md

 Easily manage your marketing campaigns, discussion groups, leads and opportunities in one simple and powerful platform.

-Integrated with Odoo Apps
+Integrated with Platform Apps
 -------------------------

-Get access to mass mailing features from every Odoo app to improve the way your users communicate.
+Get access to mass mailing features from every Platform app to improve the way your users communicate.

-Send template of emails from Odoo <a href="https://www.odoo.com/app/email-marketing">CRM opportunities</a>, select leads based on marketing segments, send <a href="https://www.odoo.com/app/recruitment">job offers</a> and automate answers to applicants, reuse email template in the lead automation marketing campaigns.
+Send template of emails from Platform <a href="https://www.odoo.com/app/email-marketing">CRM opportunities</a>, select leads based on marketing segments, send <a href="https://www.odoo.com/app/recruitment">job offers</a> and automate answers to applicants, reuse email template in the lead automation marketing campaigns.